 - Most competitive scholarships are awarded between January and March, and need-based scholarships and other forms of financial aid based on a student’s FAFSA are awarded in mid-March.
 Volunteer Scholarship awards are usually offered within two weeks of being admitted.

 - Check your Go Vols Portal to acquire your NetID and Student ID number.

 - Next, set up your NetID and password.

 - Use your NetID and password to log into MyUTK.

-- Check MyUTK often for an interactive list of required tasks to complete before your campus arrival, as well as important information about registering for housing, orientation, classes, and more.
+- Check MyUTK often for a list of required tasks to complete before arriving on campus, as well as important information about registering for housing, orientation, classes, and more.